Sample size re-estimation incorporating prior information on a nuisance parameter: Performance of the proposed sample size re-esti mation procedure

-Figure \ref{fig:Sce1power} shows, if no prior data conflicts are present, incorporating external data into the sample size re-estimation results in a power closer to the nominal level compared to the traditional sample size re-estimation approach.
+Figure \ref{fig:Sce1power} shows, if no prior-data conflict is present, incorporating external data into the sample size re-estimation results in a power closer to the nominal level compared to the traditional sample size re-estimation approach, except for a small prior effective sample size of $ESS=6$.
 A sample size re-estimation based on the posterior mean $\hat{\sigma}_{1,mean}^{2}$ leads to better results than the re-estimation based on the posterior median $\hat{\sigma}_{1,med}^{2}$.
-This is due to the equality of the prior mean and true variance as well as the fact that the prior median is slightly smaller than the prior mean for the considered scenarios.
-Moreover, the larger the effective prior sample size, the smaller is the internal pilot study sample size required to reach to the nominal level.
-In Figure \ref{fig:Sce1ss} the distribution of the final sample size $\hat{n}_{final}$, depicted by the median and the range between the $10\%$ and $90\%$ percentile, is compared between the traditional sample size re-estimation procedure and the procedure incorporating prior information.
+This is due to the equality of the prior mean and the true variance as well as the fact that the prior median is slightly smaller than the prior mean for the considered scenarios.
+Moreover, the larger the prior effective sample size, the smaller is the internal pilot study sample size required to reach to the nominal power level.
+In Figure \ref{fig:Sce1ss} the distribution of the final sample size $\hat{n}_{final}$, depicted by the median and the range between the $10\%$ and $90\%$ percentiles, is compared between the traditional sample size re-estimation procedure and the procedure incorporating prior information.
 We do not present the results for the re-estimation procedure based on the posterior median since the results are qualitatively the same as for the procedure based on the posterior mean.